 XRANGE is an architecture and design firm founded 2003 in Taipei by architect Grace Cheung and industrial designer and serial entrepreneur Royce YC Hong.
 XRANGE operates on multiple scales, incorporating master plans, architecture, landscape, products and concepts with a scope and diversity of projects that are one of a kind in Taiwan.

 Steered by the founders’ extensive international background and cultural fluency, XRANGE’s work is characterized by concise strategic thinking, bold forms and distinctive material attitude shaped by the exuberant urban contexts of Asia.
 Powered by constraints unique to every project, XRANGE’s wide range of architecture is systematic, tactile and absolutely unconventional.
 XRANGE’s design visions are candid, practical yet inimitable.

 XRANGE was named by Wallpaper as one of “101 of the World’s Most Exciting New Architects” in 2007.
-XRANGE’s first building, the Ant Farm House, was the only project from Taiwan included in “The Phaidon’s Atlas of 21st Century World Architecture” in 2008.
-The award winning work of XRANGE have been featured in numerous international media including Monocle, Frame, Surface, I.D.
+XRANGE’s first building, the Ant Farm House, was the only project from Taiwan included in “The Phaidon’s Atlas of 21st Century World Architecture”.
+The work of XRANGE have been exhibited both in Asia and Europe; and featured in numerous international media including Monocle, Frame, Surface, I.D.
 Magazine, Icon, Arbitare, Dwell, the International Herald Tribune and the New York Times.